moj-analytical-services/rpackage_training/README.md

 ## 7. Making your functions work in a package

-Generally, there are few differences between the normal R code that you write, and the format of code inside a package.
+Generally, there are few differences between normal R code and the format of code inside a package.
 The most important consideration is how you reference functions that you are using from other packages.
 While this won't affect how your code runs, it ensures that it works correctly when your package is used by others.

 Normally when you use a function from another package, you might call that package in a library call, and then reference the function directly e.g.